wltechblog/threadpool/README.md

 ## Overview

-ThreadQueue provides a thread pool implementation for Go that limits the number of concurrently running goroutines.
+ThreadQueue provides a thread Queue implementation for Go that limits the number of concurrently running goroutines.
 This helps prevent resource exhaustion when dealing with a large number of concurrent tasks.

 ## Installation